-The property is located in Section 2, Township 1N, Range 71W, Boulder County.
-It is located within the Boulder Mountain Fire Protection District.
-The lot is 35 acres in size and has a modest ~5-10 percent slope with an east aspect.
-The site is at ~6,975 feet in elevation and located midslope which is relatively dry.
-Lee Hill Drive will create a small natural barrier that may help slow the spread of a surface fire on the site.
+The property is located in Section 17, Township 1N, Range 71W, Boulder County.
+It is located within the Sunshine Fire Protection District.
+The lot is 4.3 acres in size and has a modest ~15-20 percent slope with an east aspect.
+The site is at ~7,180 feet in elevation and located on a ridge which is relatively dry.
+Sunshine Canyon Drive to the north of the property will create a small natural barrier that may help slow the spread of a surface fire on the site.